 What are Deprivation of Liberty Safeguards (DoLS)

-The safeguards set out a process that hospitals and care homes must follow if they believe it is in the person’s best interests to deprive a person them of their liberty, in order to provide a particular care plan.
-It is then the role of Leeds Adult Social Care to arrange for assessments to ensure the deprivation of liberty is in the person’s best interests.
+The safeguards set out a process that hospitals and care homes must follow if they believe it is in the person’s best interests to deprive a person of their liberty, in order to provide a particular care plan.
+It is then the role of the Local Authority Social Care to arrange for assessments to ensure the deprivation of liberty is in the person’s best interests.